Suda On Line menu Search

 The entry for agesta at alpha 203 was copied from here.
 See also akessa at alpha 840.

-Keywords: botany; definition; dialects, grammar, and etymology; geography; historiography; military affairs; science and technology; trade and manufacture; zoology
+Keywords: botany; definition; dialects, grammar, and etymology; geography; historiography; history; military affairs; science and technology; trade and manufacture; zoology

 Translated by: Catharine Roth on 14 August 2002@15:07:57.